maniospas/pyfop/README.md

 # pyfop
+A novel forward-oriented programming paradigm for Python.

+**Dependencies:** None<br/>
+**Developer:** Emmanouil (Manios) Krasanakis<br/>
+**Contant:** maniospas@hotmail.com

+## About
-`pyfop` is a library that introduces the concept of forward-oriented programming in Python.
+`pyfop` is a package that introduces the concept of forward-oriented programming in Python.
+This aims to simplify component-based development that aims to share parameters across multiple components.
-This consists of lazy code execution by waiting until the last possible moment to make sure that all execution parameters
-(method arguments) are appropriately synchronized.

-This paradigm promotes component-based development with scoped behavioral changes, where critically called components can affect the behavior of callees.
+Contrary to typical programming paradigms, it makes use of static variable annotations that can mark them as aspects spanning multiple components and whose values and whose values are automatically retrieved, initialized and exchanged.
+Aspect values persist through calls of methods annotated with the package's wrapper *and* persist when called methods return.

+This way, only the components interested in respective aspect variables handle their usage.
+This is achieved with lazy execution.

 # Problem Statement
 To understand forward execution, let us create a